 A key benefit of using a field service app is to eliminate lost, sloppy, or disorganized paperwork.
 Apps should host and organize every relevant document and piece of information that your technicians need.

-It’s also important that the app is easy and enjoyable for techs to learn and use.
+It’s also important that the app is user-friendly.
 If it isn’t, techs will often resort to their traditional handwritten paperwork, bringing back key issues that an app is meant to solve.

 2. Real-Time Access to Key Job and Customer Information